commercetools/connect-application-kit/README.md

 # Deployment config

 Connect supports 3 types of application which needs to set as `applicationType` in the config file
-1. `service` - Standalone application which can do a specific task triggered by any HTTP method (can be used for <a href="https://docs.commercetools.com/api/projects/api-extensions">API extensions</a> ).
+1. `service` - Standalone application which can do a specific task triggered by any HTTP method (can be used for <a href="https://docs.commercetools.com/api/projects/api-extensions">API extensions</a> or as a webhook to other systems).
 HTTP url will be generated and exposed as result of the deployment.
 2. `event` - Event topics & related consumer services to be able to receive events and perform any task asynchronously (can be used for <a href="https://docs.commercetools.com/api/projects/subscriptions">Subscriptions</a>).
 A topic will be generated and exposed as result of the deployment
 3. `job` - Task which needs to be performed at regular basis with defined intervals, these tasks can be scheduled using <a href="https://en.wikipedia.org/wiki/Cron">cron</a> expression